Pantyhose Fetish

 Clinical lineage

 The fetish term itself is plain modern English with no documented clinical coinage, but the broader frame long predates the garment.
-Hosiery- and stocking-related cases were documented by Richard von Krafft-Ebing in Psychopathia Sexualis (1886) and discussed by Havelock Ellis in his Studies in the Psychology of Sex.
+Hosiery- and stocking-related cases were documented by Richard von Krafft-Ebing in Psychopathia Sexualis (1886) and discussed by Havelock Ellis in Studies in the Psychology of Sex.
 Sexual fetishism as a category was named by the French psychologist Alfred Binet, whose 1887 essay Le fétichisme dans l'amour, extending an 1882 paper by Jean-Martin Charcot and Valentin Magnan, proposed that a fetish forms when an object linked to early, intense sexual emotion comes to dominate desire.
-As pantyhose entered everyday wardrobes in the 1960s, the interest attached to a new garment within this old framework.
-Modern diagnostic manuals treat it as benign: the DSM-5-TR and ICD-11 reserve "Fetishistic Disorder" for cases marked by distress, impairment, or harm, in line with the broader depathologisation of consensual kink.
+As pantyhose entered everyday wardrobes in the 1960s, the interest attached to a new garment within this older framework.
+Modern diagnostic manuals treat it as benign: the DSM-5-TR and ICD-11 reserve "Fetishistic Disorder" for cases marked by distress, impairment, or harm.

 In practice

-Clinical, non-explicit description: common expressions include attraction to the look and feel of the fabric, a preference for partners wearing pantyhose during consensual intimacy, appreciation of specific deniers (sheerness), colours, finishes, or textures, and an interest in the sensory quality of smooth nylon against skin.
+Common expressions include attraction to the look and feel of the fabric, a preference for partners wearing pantyhose during consensual intimacy, appreciation of specific deniers (sheerness), colours, finishes, or textures, and enjoyment of the sensory quality of smooth nylon against skin.
 For some, the seamless full-leg coverage connects to broader interests in encasement.
-The interest also sits alongside related legwear and footwear interests such as high heels, shoes, and boots, often worn together.
+The interest sits alongside related legwear and footwear interests such as high heels, shoes, and boots, often worn together.

 Psychology

 Proposed mechanisms combine learned association with cultural cues, though the causal evidence base is thin and largely retrospective.
 The standard associative-learning model, a garment becoming coupled to a formative sexual experience, is the most cited, echoing Binet's 1887 conditioning hypothesis.
-Because pantyhose became ubiquitous in twentieth-century professional and everyday dress, the garment carries dual connotations of routine and deliberate presentation, which may amplify its symbolic salience.
-Tactile sensitivity to smooth synthetic fabric is frequently reported by enthusiasts and is consistent with the prominence of texture-based appeal in hosiery interests.
+Because pantyhose became ubiquitous in twentieth-century professional and everyday dress, the garment carries dual connotations of the routine and the deliberately presented, which may amplify its symbolic salience.
+Tactile sensitivity to smooth synthetic fabric is frequently reported by enthusiasts and fits the prominence of texture-based appeal across hosiery interests.
 No single theory is established.

 Prevalence & culture